In this age of the internet, knowledge can be shared instantly and people are able to access information quicker and easier than ever before.

 Effectively Sharing your Work on Social Media

 Regardless of the platform you use, the advantage of sharing your work on social media is that it spreads easily.
-If you use the platforms correctly, your work can become extremely popular and it is possible that you could gain opportunities that you never knew existed, like speaking at conferences, or on podcasts, or writing for magazines.
+If you use the platforms correctly, your work can become extremely popular and it is possible that you could gain opportunities that you never knew existed, like speaking at conferences, on podcasts, or writing for magazines.

 All you need is one person to resonate or connect with your post and your work.
 Having just a couple of people share your posts can exponentially increase your reach.
 What’s more, social media networks share, with users, posts that they think are most interesting to them.
-This is socially known as “the algorithm” – it takes information about what specific users like and dislike and then send them suggestions like people to follow, or posts to check out.
+This is socially known as “the algorithm” – it takes information about what specific users like and dislike and then sends them suggestions like people to follow, or posts to check out.

 Another way to increase your reach is by sharing and responding to other posts on social media that you connect with.
 Is there another research group that you frequently check in with?
 Follow them.
 Is there is science communicator that you really enjoy listening to or reading about?
 Follow them and share/like their posts.
 Social media is all about connecting, so once you join or create a community of like-minded people, the followers will come and your work will be constantly shared.